-Medicare Supplement Plan F is one of 10 standardized Medigap plans created to help with the out-of-pocket costs not covered by Medicare Parts A and B. Standardized means that the plans are designed to offer the same benefits regardless of where you buy, except in Massachusetts, Minnesota, and Wisconsin, where plans are set up differently.
+Medicare Supplement Plan F was one of 10 standardized Medigap plans created to help with the out-of-pocket costs not covered by Medicare Parts A and B. Standardized means that the plans were designed to offer the same benefits regardless of where you buy, with the exceptions of Massachusetts, Minnesota, and Wisconsin, where plans were set up differently.

 Medicare Supplement Plan F is the only plan that covers all Medicare Supplement insurance benefits.
 The following are the benefits available with Medicare Supplement plans.
 “Yes” means that Plan F covers 100% of this benefit.